break-stuff/clarion/docs/framework/documentation/architecture.md

 ## Styles

-Clarion offers a unique architecure to reduce the complexity of styling small and large web applications and sites.
+Clarion offers a unique architecture to reduce the complexity of styling small and large web applications and sites.

 ### What's with the numbers?